 Probably because of that, I learned the value of hard work since I was a kid.
 I vividly remember saving for months to be able to buy an 8 Mb memory card for my computer when I was a teenager.
 Yes, you read it right, 8 megabytes.

 As a result, I am not afraid of hard work.
-I am not the kind of person that will complain for having to work weekends or nights if needed.
+I am not the kind of person that will complain about having to work weekends or nights if needed.
 This also applies to life.
-I don’t usually complain about weeks of bad weather or a economic downturn period.
-I consider myself a happy person, but I don’t usually demonstrate it with great bursts of emotion and laugh.
+I don’t usually complain about weeks of bad weather or an economic downturn period.
+I consider myself a happy person, but I don’t usually demonstrate it with great bursts of emotion and laughter.
 I’m just quietly happy.

 Meditation and now stoicism have been two great additions to my life.
 They have helped me focus and control the situations that made me lose my nerves from time to time.